yahoojapan/k2hdkc_nodejs/developer.md

   ```

 ### <a name="K2HDKC-ISPERMANENT"> k2hdkc::IsPermanent()
-This methos checks whether the k2hdkc object is initialized as a Permanent Connection.
+This methods checks whether the k2hdkc object is initialized as a Permanent Connection.

 #### Format
 ```